 In circumstances where a candidate disagrees with either a course final grade or a sanction due to an Honor Code violation, candidates have the right to appeal the grade or sanction through the Office of Student Affairs.
-The procedures followed for academic misconduct, personal misconduct, or grade appeals are outlined at the Graduate Student Affairs website: https://www.liberty.edu/students/community-life/graduate-and-online-students/.
+The procedures followed for academic misconduct, personal misconduct, or grade appeals are outlined at the Graduate Student Affairs website.